 In order to embrace the new, we must release the old.
 An important step in preparing for the new year is to review the past year, learn from it, and then release it.
 Self-reflection is a powerful process and often a missing piece in our life.
 We’re busy, tired, and looking for distraction through books, TV, or the Internet.
 The idea of spending an hour or two sitting quietly and reflecting on the past year may seem strange and even a bit uncomfortable.
 But in the waning hours of the year, we have a wonderful opportunity to evaluate our lives and consider what we wish to do with our future.

-I challenge you to set aside a bit of time this week to actually think through this last year.
+I challenge you to set aside a bit of time in the next week or two to actually think through this last year.
 Write out your thoughts and feelings.
 Do some journaling, meditation, or prayer.
 Reflect upon what you did, how you felt, what you liked, what you didn’t, and what you learned.
 Try to be as objective as possible.
 Here are a list of questions that may help with this process.